For details on past consultations please click links listed below.

 Government directed the Public Utilities Board to review, consult and report on a number of issues affecting automobile insurance.
 This is the Board's report out of that process (24 KB).

-Service NL is conducting a comprehensive review of the legislation that regulates residential landlord/tenant relations and is issuing this consultation document (212 KB) to gather information and views from the general public, stakeholders and any other persons or groups interested in providing comments.
+Service NL completed public consultations on residential landlord/tenant relations in 2012 and issued this consultation document (212 KB) to gather information and views from the general public, stakeholders and any other persons or groups interested in providing comments.
 A copy of the current Act and Regulations can be viewed at http://assembly.nl.ca/legislation/sr/statutes/r14-1.htm.
+This What We Heard document (170 KB) outlines the feedback we received during this consultation.

 P.O.
 Box 8700